Krissttina/RockPaperScissors/README.md

 Rock paper scissors is one of the most popular games in the world.

-You can try live demo by clicking on 'pages' in Environment ->
+You can try live demo by clicking on 'github-pages' in Environment ->

 ### Rules